 ..
 I recommend following this skill tree path which was explicitly designed to make the gaming experience as pleasant as possible for new players.
-That being said, it focuses more on survivability and comfort than damage, but the guide will elaborate on options to adjust the skill tree in order to be more damage centric later.
+That being said, it focuses more on survivability and comfort than damage since these are way more important at the beginning, but the guide will elaborate on options to adjust the skill tree in order to be more damage centric for the endgame later.

 The preset loot filter highlights Thicket Bows with an itemlevel (ilvl) of 64 or higher (red color).
 You can see the itemlevel by pressing ALT when you mouse over the item.